iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 - [Miniprep Tips]()

-### Quantify Plamid preps
+### Quantify Plasmid preps
 In order to perform an assembly reaction you must know the exact molar concentration of your parts in plasmid and the plasmid backbone with dropout.
-You want to have equal-molar amounts of all parts as an imbalance can reduce the yield of correctly assembled colonies upon transformation.
+You want to have equal-molar amounts of all parts in plasmid as an imbalance can reduce the yield of correctly assembled colonies upon transformation.

 UV absorbance is one of the most common ways to quantify DNA.
 Fluorometry is more sensitive, allowing measurement of nanogram quantities of DNA.